laibamehnaz/Deep-Learning-Fall2022/README.md

 ## Results

-We obtained the following BLEU and ROUGE score for our models:
+We obtained the following BLEU and ROUGE scores for our models:

 | Models       | Bleu           | Rouge-1  | Rouge-L |
 | ------------- |:-------------:| :-----:| :-----:|